 Now, we’ve actually seen how to do this before.
 We use exactly the same technique that was used in the previous article called “Reading and Writing NFC Smart Tags”.
 The model is that we register an interest in being notified of targets (smart card, tag, or a device emulating a card or tag) entering the radio field of the BlackBerry device.
 In this case we’re interested in detecting the presence of the other BlackBerry device that is emulating an ISO-14443-4 target.

-Figure 10 demonstrates the same technique that we have used in the earlier article of creating a class that implements the DetectionListener interface.
+2 demonstrates the same technique that we have used in the earlier article of creating a class that implements the DetectionListener interface.